Daniel-M-Kelly/Udacity-MLND-Project/MLND_Project_Proposal.md

 The projects that my company manages range in budget from between $1,000,000 and $200,000,000 with between 100 and 900 cost codes depending on their size and scope.

-*In this section, provide brief details on the background information of the domain from which the project is proposed.
-Historical information relevant to the project should be included.
-It should be clear how or why a problem in the domain can or should be solved.
-Related academic research should be appropriately cited in this section, including why that research is relevant.
-Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.*

 ### Problem Statement
-_(approx. 1 paragraph)_

 Currently Project Coordinators on the construction site must review and assign a cost code to each item on a purchase order so it can be accounted for in the correct location of the construction project's budget.
 The Project Manager then reviews and confirms or modifies the correct cost code is selected for an item before commiting it to the budget.